mykelalvis/FT/Traveller/WORKING/Book 1.md

 ##### called the two-handed sword because it requires both hands to swing.
 The blade is

 extremely heavy, two-edged, and about 1000 to 1200mm in length.
-The hilt is rela- tively simple, generally a cross-piece only, with little basketwork or protection.
+The hilt is rela-tively simple, generally a cross-piece only, with little basketwork or protection.
 When carried, the boardsword is worn in a metal scabbard attached to the belt; less frequently, the scabbard is worn on the back, and the broadsword is drawn over the shoulder.